rakitaj/intro-to-computation/README.md

 pip install -r requirements.txt
 ```

-# Themes of the book
+# Themes of the class
 - Systematic problem solving
 - The power of abstraction
 - Computation as a way of thinking about the world